-The average ham costs about $16.00, and can be paired with man different affordable sides.
+The average ham costs about $16.00 and can be paired with man different affordable sides.
 This dish requires minimal cooking skills and will pretty much take care of itself once it is in the oven.

 This dish is one of the classics usually served for Thanksgiving.
 It's cheap, easy to make, and most importantly, delicious.
 All you need are 2 cans of green beans, a can of cream of mushroom soup, a container of French’s fried onions, and some whole milk.

-This meaty, juicy pork is both easy to cook, and very affordable.
+This meaty, juicy pork is both easy to cook and very affordable.
 It is typically sold at about $1.26 per pound.
 A six-pound ham should be sufficient for a party of ten.
 This puts your pork shoulder at roughly $7.56, which is a decent price for a large party of people.

 Crescent rolls will give you that buttery homemade flavor for only $2.29.
 They don't even need to be seasoned or prepped.
 You can toss them right onto a baking sheet and put them into the oven.

-A payday loan will put a few extra bucks into your wallet while preventing you from debt.
+A payday loan could put a few extra bucks into your wallet while preventing you from debt.
 You can also use some of this money for your other Christmas expenses as well.
 Happy holidays and happy savings!